French at St. Michael's

 If you talk to him in his language, that goes to his heart.”
 Nelson Mandela

 Language learning at St Michael’s is a journey of discovery and of self-expression.
 From Year 5 our children are exposed to a rich variety of stimulating authentic resources, ranging from songs and stories to finger rhymes and games.
 The atmosphere is always one of fun, engagement, challenge and progression!

 By Years 7 and 8 our pupils’ language skills have developed to the point where they are able to use and apply these skills creatively, cope confidently with unpredictability and begin to take risks with the language.
 Learning is relevant and addresses real issues such as climate change, Fair trade, children’s rights, racism and international sporting events such as the World Cup and the Olympics.
 Wherever possible, contemporary songs and film clips are used as a stimulus to create an engaging context for these contemporary themes, exposing our pupils to a rich and varied vocabulary and encouraging their personal creativity and self-expression.
 Learning continues to be fun, but always challenging!

 In Year 8 our pupils have the opportunity to take part in the French residential trip to Normandy which increases their linguistic and personal confidence and brings their classroom learning to life.

-European Languages Day is celebrated annually, with staff challenged to speak in a different language, activities such as global bingo (encouraging our pupils to recognise how much of their everyday life is influenced by other countries and cultures) and the, some might say, less palatable snail tasting challenge!
+European Languages Day is celebrated annually, with staff challenged to speak in a different language, activities such as global bingo (encouraging our pupils to recognise how much of their everyday life is influenced by other countries and cultures) and, some might say, the less palatable snail tasting challenge!

 At St Michael’s we believe that learning a language not only has scientifically proven wider cognitive benefits, equipping children with a deeper understanding of their own language’s syntax and structure as well as developing memory strategies, but most importantly, it opens doors to other worlds.